elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 </p>
 </blockquote>

+While most of these efforts are currently concentrated in the developed world, which possess both technological infrastructure and expertise to do so, the developing world seems to be catching on.
+With over 55 countries making strong commitments strengthen governance by emphasising the use of open data, the landscape is slowly changing [[^4]].

 [^1]: Burtot, J. C., Jaeger, P. T., & Grimes, J. M. (2010) Using ICTs to create a culture of transparency: E-government and social media as openness and anti-corruption tools for societies.
 Government Information Quarterly, 27, 264–271

 [^2]: Relly, J. E., & Sabharwal, M. (2009).
 Perceptions of transparency of government policymaking: A cross-national study.
 Government Information Quarterly, 26, 148−157